 Technical analysis S&R levels are presented uniquely and exclusively via the Admiral Markets Pivot indicator.
 It is also used as S&R Bitcoin technical indicator.
 Admiral Pivot is the professionally coded indicator for trading the financial markets.
 We use it for:

 - S&R basic indicators

 Its uniqueness comes from a modifier that you can find in the indicator properties.

-It allows you to select any of the nine different timeframes that you can watch in the current time frame.
-For example, you can trade the 5-minute chart with H1 pivot points attached to the chart.
-Additionally, you can customise the indicator to your liking via additional options in the indicator properties.
+It allows you to select any of the nine different timeframes that you can watch within the current time frame.
+For example, you can trade the 5-minute chart with the H1 pivot points attached to the chart.
+Additionally, you can customise the indicator to your liking via additional options located within the indicator properties.

 MACD and MACD Patterns

-When we apply 5,13,1 instead of standard 12,26,9 settings, we can have a visual representation of the MACD patterns for cryptocurrency CFD signals.
+When we apply 5,13,1 instead of the standard 12,26,9 settings, we can get a visual representation of the MACD patterns for cryptocurrency CFD signals.
 These patterns could be applied to various trading strategies and systems as an additional filter for taking trade entries.
-In our opinion, the best MACD setting for a MACD pattern is, indeed, 5,13,1.
-How to analyse cryptocurrency CFDs?
-Try to follow these MACD patterns.
+Many professional traders think that the best MACD setting for a MACD pattern is 5,13,1.
+So how do traders analyse cryptocurrency CFDs?
+They try to follow these MACD patterns:

 MACD Bullish SHS